Add Google Fonts

 - Click Add font

 The fonts you upload will be available in Style panel > Typography > Font the next time you load the Designer.
 If you already have the Designer open, the fonts you upload will be available once you refresh the page.

 The Font dropdown separates fonts by their source (e.g., Google fonts, Custom fonts, Web fonts) and orders fonts alphabetically within each source.
 Any fonts you’ve added to your site through the Google fonts integration appear under Google fonts, along with Google fonts that are available in the Designer by default (e.g., Lato, Varela, etc.).

 Good to know: Google fonts that are available in the Designer by default (e.g., Lato, Varela, etc.) won’t show up in the list of Google fonts in Site settings > Fonts tab > Google fonts.

 How to remove Google fonts from your site

 To remove a Google font from your site, you’ll first need to identify all instances of that Google font, remove all instances of the Google font from your site, and finally delete the Google font from Site settings > Fonts tab > Google fonts.

 Important: Deleting a Google font from Site settings > Fonts tab > Google fonts alone will not remove the font from your site.
 The Google font will continue to show up in your site’s published CSS and continue to load the Google Fonts API script until you remove all instances of the Google font from your site.
 Any typography elements that reference the deleted font will render as Times New Roman on the published site.

-Once you’ve identified the classes and/or HTML tags that use the Google font, you’ll need to either delete the elements that use that font and clean up their unused classes in the Style manager, or change the font used by those classes and/or HTML tags in Style panel > Typography > Font.
+Once you’ve identified the classes and/or HTML tags that use the Google font, you’ll need to either delete the elements that use that font and clean up their unused classes in the Style selectors panel, or change the font used by those classes and/or HTML tags in Style panel >Typography > Font.

 Once you’ve removed all instances of the Google font from your site, you can remove the Google font from Site settings: